datahappy1/go_fuzzymatch/README.md

 ### DeepDive mode:
 > DeepDive mode is slower but goes more in depth when comparing multi-word strings using permutations.
+If DeepDive mode
+>is provided with two single word strings for comparison, it behaves exactly like the simple mode.

 Example results in `deepDive` mode:
 |string 1  |string 2  |calculated output  |